Pages

 To assemble the pie: Roll out one disk of pie dough into a circle large enough to fit a 9-inch pie pan.
 Place the crust into the pie pan; crimp the edges.
 Add the prepared plums spreading out evenly.
 Spoon the crumb topping over the plums to cover, reaching out to the crimped edges.

 To bake: Place the pie pan onto a baking sheet to catch any plum juices that may drip during baking.
 Place the pie into a preheated oven set at 375 degrees.
 Bake for 50-60 minutes.
-If the edges become too brown, cover with foil and continue baking until the crumb top is golden brown and the plum juices are bubbling and peaking through.
+If the edges become too brown, cover with foil and continue baking until the crumb top is golden brown and the plum juices are bubbling and peeking through.
 Cool before serving.

 No comments: